deacona/stackoverflow2019/README.md

 A brief summary of the results...

 1. Coders actually aren't all identical.
-No set of answers appeared more than 15 times out of 88,000 reposes.
+No set of answers appeared more than 15 times out of 88,000+ responses.

 2. Data Scientists aren't that different from other developers.
+Or at least not enough that we can accurately predict which developers are data scientists based on their other responses.

-3. Data Science is a bit more diverse than other develpment roles
+3. Data Science is more diverse than other develpment roles.
+Not by a lot but there is a measurable difference: 56% of data scientists are white hetrosexual men as opposed to 60% of all other developers, and data scientists are over 4 times more likely to belong to a different diversity grouping (1 in 24 vs 1 in 109).

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>